In an ideal world, you would love your career. You would wake up every morning, raring to go, excited for another day at work.

 3. You feel undervalued

 When you are at work, don’t expect a pat on the back for every little thing you do, it’s not school – no one will be impressed because you showed up.
-However, if you alwaysΒ go the extra mile and get no thanks for it (and I don’t necessarily mean a pay rise, sometimes just someone saying thank you is more than enough), maybe it’s time to start looking for another place to work where you would be appreciated.
+However, if you always go the extra mile and get no thanks for it (and I don’t necessarily mean a pay rise, sometimes just someone saying thank you is more than enough), maybe it’s time to start looking for another place to work where you would be appreciated.
+If you’re unsure of where to start looking for something new, consider exploring various agencies.
+General agencies showcase work across multiple sectors, while specialised ones like caregiver agencies near me may be the a better option if you have a specific field in mind.

 4. You regularly find yourself picking up everyone else’s mistakes